 Expansionary Fiscal Policy

-A government uses this type of policy to stimulate economic growth by increasing spending or lowering taxes or both.
+A government uses this type of policy to stimulate economic growth by increasing spending or lowering taxes, or both.
 The objective of this policy is to ensure more money in the hands of the citizens so that they spend more.
-More spending, in turn, leads to more income and more job creation as well.
+More spending, in turn, leads to more income and more job creation.

 Contractionary Fiscal Policy

-A government rarely uses this policy as it aims to slow the economic growth.
-You must be thinking why any government will want to do that, the answer is to curtail inflation.
-Too much inflation has the potential to damage the economy in the long-term.
+A government rarely uses this policy as it aims to slow economic growth.
+You must be thinking about why any government will want to do that.
+The answer is to curtail inflation.
+Too much inflation has the potential to damage the economy in the long term.
 So, the government has to step in to control inflation.

 Here also, the government has the same tools at its disposal – spending and tax cuts.
 But, they are used differently – taxes are raised while the spending is reduced.
 One can easily imagine how unpopular such measures will be among the voters.

 A government always faces a risk that more spending and lower tax rates could fuel inflation.
 This happens because more money in the economy pushes the consumer demand up, eventually leading to a fall in the value of money.
 This means it now takes more money to buy a product or service whose value is not changed.

 So, it is very important for a government to monitor its fiscal policy constantly.
 And, if there are any signs of inflation going out of control, the government must address it accordingly.

 Fiscal policy may not benefit all the citizens in the same way.
 The scope of the policy depends on the goals that the policymakers aim to achieve.
 For example, if the government spends more on defense projects, it would benefit only a few.
 But, if the spending is on the construction of dams, the benefit would reach a larger group.
 Similarly, changes to a particular tax slab would affect only the people falling in that category.